The new normal: Ways of working for leadership teams

 Leadership teams should be looking at better ways to measure productivity.
 While you don’t want to be ringing your staff all day to find out what they’re up to, you do need to be able to track what they’ve done and whether they’ve set goals.
 While it’s good to show you trust your staff, you need to see this trust repaid in productivity rates.

-With a central system to store documents, staff can log their time so everyone can see where a project is up to.
-A modern intranet like Attollo is great for collaborating and is fundamental when it comes to team building.
+A central system to store documents, staff can log their time so everyone can see where a project is up to.
+A modern-day intranet like Attollo is great for collaborating and is fundamental when it comes to team building.
 It also acts as a central communication hub for staff to meet.

 Keeping in touch

-Letting staff know what is happening is crucial and this can easily be done via the news centre on your intranet homepage.
-Weekly or even daily updates are a great way for leadership teams to keep in touch with staff, especially regarding any local or industry-wide news.
+Letting staff know what is happening is crucial.
+This can easily be done via the news centre on your intranet homepage.
+Weekly or even daily updates are a great way for leadership teams to keep in touch with staff.
+Especially regarding any local or industry-wide news.
 This gives staff the impression of transparency and openness, which are good ways to reinforce your company values.

-Leaders should use a variety of messaging options including Microsoft Teams, as a great way to give and receive instant feedback and help solve queries.
+Leaders should use a variety of messaging options including Microsoft Teams.
+This is a great way to give and receive instant feedback and help solve queries.
 They could also look to improve content making sure it is regularly posted.
 It’s also important for it to be relevant and up-to-date for those who are reading.
-Resources should be at the fingertips of those who need it, especially when there are no HR teams available to search around for copies of the latest policies.
+Resources should be at the fingertips of those who need it.
+Especially when there are no HR teams available to search around for copies of the latest policies.

 Get back to your best

-Resilience is going to be the winner in workplaces up and down the country, as leaders look to bring the businesses they have built and nurtured, back to full strength.
-If your business needs a cost-effective, out-of-the-box SharePoint intranet designed to help your organisation get things back off the ground, Attollo can help.
+Resilience is going to be the winner in workplaces up and down the country.
+As leaders look to bring the businesses they have built and nurtured, back to full strength.
+Does your business need a cost-effective, out-of-the-box SharePoint intranet designed to help your organisation get things back off the ground?
+If so, Attollo can help.
 Contact our experts for your free demonstration today to help understand ways of working for leadership teams.

 Why not take a closer look at Attollo and how it can power your organisation today!
 Book a FREE demo and let us show you why Attollo is the perfect starting point for your Digital Workplace.